 The new Workplace Learning Fund (WLF) was launched in February 2018.
-The initial funding round closed on 23rd March.
-Round 2 opens on 16th April and closes on 25th May 2018.
+Round 3 closes on Friday 20th July.
 It is anticipated that there will be at least one more funding round offered in 2018.

 The revised WLF encompasses previous TRACS WA funded activities, including skills exchange, but with a new emphasis on targeting service gaps in subacute care which can be addressed (or partially addressed) by the proposed workplace learning activity.